kiranbandi/cbd-dashboard-ui/README.md

 This is the repository for the front-end code,the corresponding backend-code is available here: https://github.com/kiranbandi/cbd-dashboard-server

-**WARNING**: This is a work in progress in pre-alpha state.
-It is completely functional, so feel free to try it but expect changes that break your code in future versions.
+**WARNING**: This is a work in progress in its pre-alpha state.
+It is completely functional, so feel free to fork it and try it out but expect changes that break your code in future versions.

 ## WEB Demo